 In the end, we just never quite managed to leave.
 We have been living and working year-round in Yosemite ever since.
-Our passion for climbing transformed into a passion for natural history, trail running, hiking, mountain biking and snow shoveling (though we still dust off the climbing gear from time to time).
+Our passion for climbing transformed into a passion for natural history in general, wildflowers, trail running, hiking, mountain biking and snow shoveling (though we still dust off the climbing gear from time to time).
 We’ve worked in the park as ski instructors (both), a ranger (Tom), assistant manager of the mountaineering school (Theresa), online marketing manager (Theresa) and telecommuting as a historian and later web developer (Tom… it’s a long story).
-We’ve also been known to clean houses and repair roofs to support our Yosemite habit.

-Encouraged by friends who had managed to pull off this home-ownership thing, we bought an empty lot in 2005, and started building.
-We moved in upstairs, and then in 2010, finished the apartment downstairs and started renting.
+Encouraged by friends, we bought an empty lot in 2005, and started building.
+We moved in upstairs in 2007.
+After a rest break, we finished the apartment downstairs and started renting in 2010.

 Now, eight years into it (writing this in July 2018), we have a bit of perspective.
 When we started, we just knew that we wanted to treat people the way we would want to be treated ourselves.
 We didn’t want to nickel and dime people with add-on charges or leave them to fend for themselves with cast-off utensils in the kitchen that weren’t good enough for us.
 We wanted our place to be relaxing and feel like home and, in fact, one of the most common comments we get from people is they felt like they were coming home at the end of a day.